Skymningssagor

 Skymningssagor was a children's programming originally airing over SVT's SVT 1 between 24 October 1988 – 16 November 1998.
-Every episode includes a story-tale told usually told by silent pictures and narrator.
+Every episode includes a story-tale usually told by silent pictures and narrator.
 Among the stories were the Sven Nordqvist books about Pettson and Findus.
 The intro and outro scenes showed a model-landscape with a town and a rural district at twilight, and a model train travelling across model railway tracks.
 The picture would them zoom in and out the location where the story was set.
 It was accompanied by a melody played on the piano.

 Among the narrators were Nils Eklund, Lennart R. Svensson, Jan Nygren, Lena Söderblom, Anita Ekström and Mikaela Nygren.